-The only persons entitled to be present at the hearing are the Dean of Students (or designee), the accuser, the accuser’s advisor, the accused, the accused’s advisor, witnesses (during their testimony only), the Hearing Board members and an officer of the SUPD and/or a Residence Life staff member, if necessary.
-However, if criminal charges are being pursued simultaneously, both the accused and the victim are entitled to have their lawyers present.
+The only persons entitled to be present at the hearing are the Dean of Students (or designee), the accuser, the accuser’s advisor or lawyer, the accused, the accused’s advisor or lawyer, witnesses (during their testimony only), the Hearing Board members and an officer of the SUPD and/or a Residence Life staff member, if necessary.
+Furthermore, if criminal charges are being pursued simultaneously, both the accused and the victim are entitled to have their lawyers present.

 Section 8 - RIGHT OF A STUDENT TO HAVE AN ADVISOR

 When a student appears before the Sexual Misconduct Hearing Board as an accuser or accused, he or she is entitled to be accompanied by one advisor of his or her choosing.
 The advisor must be from campus and may be a student, a member of the faculty, or a member of the administration.
 The advisor may not speak for the accuser, nor the accused, nor may s/he argue the case.
-The advisor cannot be a lawyer, and the student may not have a lawyer present unless a criminal case is being simultaneously pursued, at which point both parties are entitled to have legal representation.
+Alternatively, the accused or accuser is entitled to have a lawyer as their advisor.
+The lawyer may not speak for the accused or the accuser and may not argue the case.

 Section 9 - ALTERNATIVE PROCEDURE